HCMID/Orthography.jl/docs/src/guide/validation.md

 - `tokentypes`: returns a complete list of the types of tokens that can be recognized in this orthography.
 These are subtypes of `TokenCategory`.
 - `validchar(c)`: true if `c` is a valid character in this orthography.  `c` is a string value representing a single character in this orthography.
 It may be longer than one Julia `Char`.
 - `validstring(s)`: true if `s` is a valid string in this orthography
 - `tokenize(orthography,s)`: use `orthography` to tokenize `s`.
+This function is the basis for the higher-order functions presented in the following pages.

 ## Example: `SimpleAscii`

-The `SimpleAscii` orthography implements these functions for a basic alphabetic subset of the ASCII character set.
-The `simpleAscii` function creates a `SimpleAscii` orthography for you.

 !!! warning
     `SimpleAscii` is meant only to demonstrate the functionality of an orthographic system.
-Its definition of numeric tokens is naive and not suitable for real-world use.
+Its definitions of lexical and punctuation tokens are reasonable, but the treatment of numeric tokens is naive and not suitable for real-world use.

+The `SimpleAscii` orthography implements these five functions for a basic alphabetic subset of the ASCII character set.
+The `simpleAscii` function creates a `SimpleAscii` orthography for you.

 ```jldoctest simpleseries
 using Orthography